coredns/coredns.io/content/plugins/hosts.md

 title = "hosts"
-description = "*hosts* enables serving zone data from a `/etc/hosts` style file." weight = 15 tags = [ "middleware", "hosts" ]
+description = "*hosts* enables serving zone data from a `/etc/hosts` style file." weight = 15 tags = [ "plugin", "hosts" ]
-categories = [ "middleware" ]
+categories = [ "plugin" ]
 date = "2017-09-10T18:11:52.764175"
 +++

-The hosts middleware is useful for serving zones from a /etc/hosts file.
+The hosts plugin is useful for serving zones from a /etc/hosts file.
 It serves from a preloaded file that exists on disk.
 It checks the file for changes and updates the zones accordingly.
-This middleware only supports A, AAAA, and PTR records.
-The hosts middleware can be used with readily available hosts files that block access to advertising servers.
+This plugin only supports A, AAAA, and PTR records.
+The hosts plugin can be used with readily available hosts files that block access to advertising servers.

 ## Syntax